dpPEScomp/pesdpcompetition.github.io/_pages/about.md

 ## Submission Requirements
-* Submitted works consist of two parts: part1 the DATASET(s) and part2 the REPORT(s)
+* All submitted works should consist of two parts: part1 the DATASET(s) and part2 the REPORT(s)
 * All DATASET(s) must be uploaded to [IEEE DataPort](https://ieee-dataport.org/) and comply with DataPort’s upload and publication policies.
-* REPORT(s) must include a data description article in [IEEE data description](https://www.ieee-data.org/) journal Descriptor Articles style.
+* REPORT(s) must include a brief introduction document and a data description article in [IEEE data description](https://www.ieee-data.org/) journal Descriptor Articles style.
 * Please use the provided template for REPORT(s)

 **Find more info. in SubmissionDeatils session**